sagarggg/Brainstorm-2021/Readme.md

-# Intro

-This is a read me file for Mobile App Portfolio
+# Brainstorm for my app for Mobile App Portfolio 2
+## Author: Sagar Gurung

+Below is the Use case diagram for my Attendance Manager App